 Know Before You Go: Practice Makes Perfect

-The Ten Essentials are only useful if you know how to use them!
+The Ten Essential Systems are only useful if you know how to use them!
 Read instruction manuals, watch Youtube videos, or take a survival course so you know how to use every piece of gear (or improvise with materials from nature) in the event of an emergency.
-We also highly recommend Wilderness First Aid; and Avalanche Skills Training if you recreate in the mountains.
+We also highly recommend Wilderness First Aid and Avalanche Skills Training for all mountain adventurers.

 For navigating, a topographic map & GPS/compass (plus extra batteries for the GPS) are essential, but only useful if you know how to use them.
 Practice frequently in familiar territory.
 Copies of route descriptions from guidebooks (photocopied and placed in a Ziploc bag) are good to have also.